sandrosc/CreateReactAppGlitch/README.md

 - Grant glitch.com access to GitHub (to enable export)
 - Copy the GitHub USERNAME/REPO string (basically your GH_REF without github.com/)
 - Export to GitHub (paste USERNAME/REPO in this blocking pop up that won't even let you open a new tab to copy this info)
+- Things that are not necessary but nice:
+  - Change your default branch to glitch and delete the master branch
+  - Add the project url to your project's description

 ## Table of Contents